 I have defended as well as I can the knowledge I think significant.
 There is a pragmatic knowledge, the securing of which pulls you over the burdens of alienation.

 Experience is certainly important.
 If nothing else experience allows you to overcome your own perception.
 The initial experience is always a bug-a-boo.
 The world willfully distorts perception and experience brings it back to focus.

 Political action is not so important in the beginning.
 But to study the issues and come down on the side that, through study, you believe is the right one and the one that will help the society at large is important.
 Then if you go further the knowledge of how to influence the political powers that be.

 To attempt to discover the requirements of the world you inhabit is important.
 Futile perhaps but an excellent exercise.

 It is important to feel a part of a community and to have intercourse with it once in awhile.

 No wasted motions.
 The despair that emerges out of youth is the realization that so much motion was wasted, so much energy was squandered for no real purpose.
 It was petered away simply for the satisfaction of ego or physical body.

 Perhaps I overdid it, perhaps I was correcting abuse too severely but regardless.
 I made the conscious choice to go in the direction I did and to make the sacrifices that I have and to value some things at the expense of other things.
 If people have conflict over this, it is their conflict and not mine.

-Obviously in those stark moment when I look back I can see the mistake.
+Obviously in those stark moments when I look back I can see the mistakes.
 I can see the oppression of circumstance.
 I can see the burdens that were draining energy away from my central concerns.
 The joy in life is to correct these things and go to next thing.